Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 ```

 - Then replace the variables `%h` with `%a` in the `LogFormat` directives of the Apache configuration.
-- Finally, enable the new configuration with :
+- Finally, enable the new configuration with:

 ```bash
 # Enable the 'remoteip' module and configuration